seungecon/seungecon.github.io/_pages/about.md

 I am a tenure-track associate professor of finance at Saïd Business School, Oxford University.
-I work in macroeconomics, finance, and theory.
+I work in macroeconomics, finance, and theory, and have a broad interest in geopolitics and geoeconomics.

 -----